 Float fishing reels can be spinning reels, baitcasting reels, or Centerpin reels.
 Spinning reels and Centerpin reels are the most common reels for float fishing for steelhead around the great lake because they tend to work the best.

-You might see anglers on the west coasts’ big steelhead rivers using baitcasting reel but they don’t work as well on the smaller rivers of the great lakes.
+You might see anglers on the west coasts’ big steelhead rivers using baitcasting reels but they don’t work as well on the smaller rivers of the great lakes.

 The best reel for float fishing is the Centerpin reel because it provides you with the smoothest and most controlled drift with very little effort.
 I’m planning on writing an article about Centerpin vs. Spinning reels because this is a question I get asked about a lot.
 Keep an eye out for that on my Steelhead Page.

-Spinning reel have been use for float fishing for steelhead for longer than I’ve been alive, I’m over 50 now and they are still used a lot today.
+Spinning reels have been used for float fishing for steelhead for longer than I’ve been alive, I’m over 50 now and they are still used a lot today.

 Spinning reels are the number 2 best reel for float fishing simply because the line does not come off the reel as smoothly as a Centerpin reel does and that affects your presentation.
 Presentation is the key to more fish when float fishing for steelhead.